Top 12 Java Application Developer Skills to Put on Your Resume

 Improving RESTful APIs, particularly for a Java Application Developer, involves enhancing their design, performance, security, and usability.
 Here are concise tips:

-1. Use Standard HTTP Methods Correctly: Ensure that GET, POST, PUT, DELETE, and PATCH requests are used according to their semantic meaning.
-HTTP Methods
+Use Standard HTTP Methods Correctly: Apply GET, POST, PUT, DELETE, and PATCH with their intended semantics.

 These steps are foundational for creating robust, efficient, and user-friendly RESTful APIs.